PyChina/weekly/content/Issue/issue-404.md

     + PASCAL FUA,
     + KRZYSZTOF LIS

-“Python currently is the dominant language in the field of Machine Learning but is often criticized for being slow to perform certain tasks.
-In this report, we use the well-known N-queens puzzle as a benchmark to show that once compiled using the Numba compiler it becomes competitive with C++ and Go in terms of execution speed while still allowing for very fast prototyping.”
+"Python currently is the dominant language in the field of Machine Learning but is often criticized for being slow to perform certain tasks.
+In this report, we use the well-known N-queens puzzle as a benchmark to show that once compiled using the Numba compiler it becomes competitive with C++ and Go in terms of execution speed while still allowing for very fast prototyping."

 (`是也乎:`